-The Norumbega, nestled along a lush, scenic stretch of Route 1 overlooking Penobscot Bay, is one of Maine’s most distinguished properties.
-Currently serving as a boutique hotel, The Norumbega offers eleven unique and elegant guest rooms, including two luxurious suites, and a full service bar + small bites menu.
-With endlessly elaborate wooden trimmings, several prominent fireplaces throughout the house, and a quiet yet personable service, we know you are going to enjoy your stay at The Norumbega.
+The Norumbega, nestled along a lush, scenic stretch of Route 1 overlooking Penobscot Bay, is one of Maine’s most distinguished hotels.
+Situated within the High Street Historic District of Camden, Maine, the boutique hotel offers eleven unique and elegant guest rooms, including two luxurious suites, and a full service bar + small bites menu several nights a week.
+With endlessly elaborate wooden trimmings, several prominent fireplaces throughout the house, expansive landscaped grounds, and a quiet yet personable service, we know you are going to enjoy your stay at The Norumbega.

 The earliest record of the name “Norumbega,” – a similar word, “Aranbega,” was written on a map drawn by explorers who spoke of a sparkling city in the New World.
 The geography of these maps and subsequent legends, where “the palaces were overlaid with gold leaf and surmounted by crystal towers,” would come to perfectly describe Penobscot Bay.